romilly/breadboarder/README.md

 ## Current status

-After a bit of a muddled refactoring, almost all the tests a\re running again.
+All the tests are running again.

-To pass the end to end test  breadboarder needs to convert svg to png and adapt the test accordingly.
-Change will happen _real soon now_ (tm).

 ## Sample script and its output